Sam Levene: Radio

 For most of his early film and Broadway stage career, Sam Levene straddled an active schedule with starring roles in a range of productions on all radio networks, including comedic performances and skits along with dramatic and comedy roles in abridged versions of important theatrical stage productions and adaptations on leading series, often reprising roles he had previously played on the Broadway stage and on film.
-Levene co-starred with Orson Welles in two important adaptations of stage productions for Welles' The Campbell Playhouse, first as Lefty in Burlesque, February 17, 1939 and five weeks later, March 24, 1939, as Owen O'Malley, the John Barrymore part, in Twentieth Century.
-Levene starred in nine Theatre Guild on the Air productions; two radio versions of Three Men on a Horsethe first adapted by Arthur Miller aired January 6, 1946; the second June 1, 1947 with David Wayne joining the cast as Erwin.
-A third Three Men on a Horse production sponsored by Lady Esther for the Screen Guild Players aired February 28, 1944 with Levene as Patsy and Charlie Ruggles as Erwin.
+Levene co-starred with Orson Welles in two important adaptations of stage productions for Welles' The Campbell Playhouse, first as Lefty in Burlesque on February 17, 1939, and five weeks later, March 24, 1939, as Owen O'Malley, the John Barrymore part, in Twentieth Century.
+Levene starred in nine Theatre Guild on the Air productions; two radio versions of Three Men on a Horse, the first adapted by Arthur Miller aired January 6, 1946; the second June 1, 1947, with David Wayne joining the cast as Erwin.
+A third Three Men on a Horse production sponsored by Lady Esther for the Screen Guild Players aired February 28, 1944, with Levene as Patsy and Charlie Ruggles as Erwin.
 Other Theatre Guild on the Air radio appearances include performing the role of "Banjo" with Fred Allen as Sheridan Whiteside in George S. Kaufman and Moss Hart's The Man Who Came to Dinner.
 Levene recreated his original Broadway performance as Sidney Black, the loud-mouth producer, in Moss Hart's Light Up the Sky opposite Joan Bennett and Thelma Ritter for the Theatre Guild on the Air, April 16, 1951, a role he performed in a live performance on Ford Theatre on CBS TV.